Quality instead of quantity!

 Once you have a preserving jar, you can get started straight away:

-2. Prepare the ingredients: Briefly rinse the ingredients so that there is no more coarse dirt on the peel or similar.
+- Prepare the ingredients: Rinse the ingredients briefly so that there is no coarse dirt on the peel or similar.
 Then simply cut them up, ideally into bite-sized pieces or smaller (e.g. for sauerkraut or similar)

-5. Complete the layering: Regardless of which fermentation method you choose, it is important that all ingredients are completely covered with liquid.
+- Finalize layering: No matter which fermentation method you choose, it is important that all ingredients are completely covered with liquid.
 This is important to prevent mold from forming.
 If not all the ingredients remain under the liquid, you can use a weight to weigh them down.

 Not that difficult, is it?
 And don't be put off: fermentation can occasionally produce unpleasant gases that can smell quite strong.
 But that doesn't mean that your ferment has gone bad - on the contrary.
 If it smells, it's working!